How can a neuropsychologist help my case?

-behavioral or cognitive consequences that are related to the legal
+and the behavioral or cognitive consequences that are related to the legal

 proceedings.
 Scientific tests assess the status of cognitive functions such as

-memory, intellectual ability, attention, concentration, information processing
+memory, intellectual ability, attention, concentration, mood factors, and

-Neuropsychology is the study of the relationship between the brain and
+Neuropsychology is the study of the relationship between the brain and function

-emotions, and various cognitive and behavioral functions.
+and various cognitive and behavioral functions.
+Neuropsychological testing and

-Neuropsychological testing and evaluations provide a method of measuring
+evaluations provide a method of measuring neuropsychological function and its

-neuropsychological function and its interplay with behavior.
+interplay with behavior.

-Results of neuropsychological tests are organized into cognitive domains
+Results of neuropsychological tests are organized into cognitive domains that

-evaluations include the following factors:
+consideration of the following factors:

 Attention and concentration